markohautala/markohautala/README.md

 <h1>Full Stack Developer</h1>

 - 👋 Hi there!
-I’m @markohautala
+I’m @markolejman
 - 💻 Currently working on projects utilizing: React, Vue.js, Node.js, AI and Firebase
 - 💡 I enjoy creating smooth, well documented, user-friendly interfaces and strong backend systems.
 I have a really good attention to detail, a strong ability to analyze and an ability for quick problem-solving.
 I’m looking for opportunities to use my skills and grow in a collaborative team.
 I’m always eager to upskill, improve myself and learn new things.
-- 📫 How to reach me: markohautala@live.se
+- 📫 How to reach me: markolejman@live.se

 <hr>
 <h3>🛠️ Tech I have worked with:</h3>